 Caper in the Castro is a murder mystery/puzzle solving game, developed by C.M.
 Ralph in 1989.
 Based on all available information to date, it is the first gay and lesbian themed computer game.

 In Caper in the Castro, players take on the role of a lesbian detective, Tracker McDyke, searching for their friend and drag queen, Tessy LaFemme, who has gone missing from the Castro.
 Earlier reporting on this game from 2014 mistakenly listed Tessy as a trans woman.
 Those were based on 2014 interviews with CM, who had not seen the game in decades and so didn’t clearly remember the details of the game.
-She has told us to go with the language from the game itself (below).
+They have told us to go with the language from the game itself (below).

 In the game, players can examine a series of spaces along Castro St. to try to find out what happened to Tessy, in the process learning that there might be other nefarious happenings going on.
 Moreover, as C.M. describes in an interview, “They had a lot of inside jokes.
 There was a lot of inside humor for the LGBT community at that time.”

 It was originally released as “Charity Ware,” meaning anyone who downloaded it was asked to donate funds to an AIDS organization of their choosing.
-Having moved from Southern California to the Bay area, C.M. wanted to do something for the LGBT community that had embraced her and her partner while also honoring the nearly 90% of their Southern California friends who had died from AIDS related illnesses.
+Having moved from Southern California to the Bay area, C.M. wanted to do something for the LGBT community that had embraced them and their partner while also honoring the nearly 90% of their Southern California friends who had died from AIDS related illnesses.
 Also (*spoiler alert*) there is one plot line of the game about releasing a bacterial virus type agent in drinks at the local bars referenced in the game.

-As she puts it: “I was coming from behind the orange curtain and the way were treated down there up to San Francisco and the way were treated in San Francisco.
+As they put it: “I was coming from behind the orange curtain and the way were treated down there up to San Francisco and the way were treated in San Francisco.
 It was like two planets.
 I was so overcome with gratitude for the community that just embraced us, so I wanted to give something to the community.
 Sometimes creative projects are like that.
 They converge around a multitude of different things, and then that’s how this happened.
 The AIDS epidemic, my impulsive need to create things, and HyperCard’s abilities, everything.
 It all culminated.”

 “After the little symposium, I got approached by this guy, and he says, you know, I run a bulletin board system, an underground bulletin board system in San Francisco and I would love to take your software and put it on there so that people can download it.
 I’m like sure.
 That was how it ended up on the first bulletin board, and from there it just literally organically went places.
 It went all the way across the United States, and then it hopped to Europe.
 Somebody took it over there and it got on their bulletin board systems, and then people over there were slopping it up.
 I would get phone calls, very strange phone calls, at odd hours from people, you know, are you CM Ralph?
 A lot of people just wanted to thank me for it, thank you for doing this and thank you for entertaining us… at one point we guessed that about 250,000 copies had been downloaded over a period of, I think, five years, but, I mean, we had no way of knowing.
 This was simply going by the bulletin board operators, their download statistics and stuff.
 I mean, we’ll really never know, but it went out there.”